flatiron/director/README.md

 ## Attach Properties To `this`

-Generally, the `this` object bound to route handlers, will contain the request in `this.req` and the response in `this.res`.
+**Available in the http router only.** Generally, the `this` object bound to route handlers, will contain the request in `this.req` and the response in `this.res`.
 One may attach additional properties to `this` with the `router.attach` method:

 ```js
   var director = require('director');